Dino Beganovic: 2026

+In mid-2026, Beganovic joined A14 Management, the management agency of two-time Formula One world champion Fernando Alonso.

 Formula One

 At the start of 2020 and his single-seater career, Beganovic was announced to be joining the Ferrari Driver Academy.
 During his first days in the Academy, he recounted meeting Laurent Mekies and Mattia Binotto.

 During the COVID-19 lockdown, Beganovic raced for Ferrari in the Bahrain Virtual GP.
 At the end of January 2025, Beganovic experienced his first F1 test at the Circuit de Barcelona-Catalunya, driving the Ferrari SF-23.